node-libraries/wasm-image-optimization/README.md

 - Cloudflare workers
   `import { optimizeImage } from 'wasm-image-optimization';`
-- Edge runtime
+- Edge runtime (Import here if using from Next.js)
   `import { optimizeImage } from 'wasm-image-optimization/edge';`
-- Node runtime
+- Node runtime (CJS)
   `import { optimizeImage } from 'wasm-image-optimization/node';`

 - function